ibm-cloud-docs/transit-gateway/about.md

 ![Connect networks (VPC and classic) to multiple gateways](images/TGW_1.2.png "Connect networks (VPC and classic) to multiple gateways")

 ### Use case 7: Interconnect networks (VPC and classic) across accounts

+Connect cross-account {{site.data.keyword.cloud_notm}} classic accounts to one or more transit gateways.
+To do so, the {{site.data.keyword.cloud_notm}} account that owns the transit gateway requests permission from the {{site.data.keyword.cloud_notm}} classic account to connect it to the transit gateway.
+The {{site.data.keyword.cloud_notm}} classic account must approve the request before the connection is made.
+You can repeat this process for multiple {{site.data.keyword.cloud_notm}} classic account connections as shown.

 ![Connect both VPC and classic across accounts](images/TGW_xac.png "Connect both VPCs and classic across IBM Cloud accounts")